 Shelley attended Navarro College and the University of Texas at Arlington.
 Her past work career involved employment with two investment banking firms and a global technology consulting company.
 Shelley and Steve own and manage their Waxahachie based roofing company, Synergy Roofing, for more than 10 years.
 With deep Waxahachie roots, she is well connected with the Waxahachie community and is excited to give back by working with the alumni program.

-Sean Cagle joined the Board in 2019 and is in his second year as Chair of the Fine Arts Hall of Fame Committee.
+Sean Cagle joined the Board in 2019 and is in his third year as Chair of the Fine Arts Hall of Fame Committee.

+Sean was recently named WISD Fine Arts Director.
 Sean is a 1991 graduate of Waxahachie High School and has been teaching for WISD since 1999 (with a short 2 year hiatus for graduate school).
 While at WISD, Sean has taught grades 8-12, with subjects including 8th grade math, pre-algebra, algebra, algebra 2, pre-calculus, art 1-4, painting, and ceramics and served as the Fine Arts Department Chairman.
-Currently, Sean is serving as an Assistant Principal at Waxahachie High School.

 Renee McNeal joined the Board in 2020.
 Renee is a 1998 WHS graduate who was a very dedicated and talented volleyball player.
 Renee is a dedicated advocate of education and has served on the WISD Long Range Planning Committee, which helped create the most beneficial plan for Waxahachie schools and students.
 Renee’s favorite mantra and approach to life is “The quality of a person’s life is in direct proportion to their commitment to excellence.”
 Renee is a selfless and passionate person.
 In 2017, Renee was selected as a recipient of the Daily Light’s first 40-Under-40 award.
 For the past eight years, Renee has volunteered for WISD’s Adopt-a-Class initiative, visiting classrooms to tutor & mentor third-grade students.